kailash-manasarovar/statement/docs/timeline/2024/march.md

 - The teachers and the adult staff are extremely angry with me for showing up.
 - They set up Pablo to "bump" into me on the way into class.
 He seems really upset he had to do this and I'm furious about that.
 - In class, my security cam alarm goes off on my phone.
 I check it.
 - I can hear, recorded on my security camera, a group of men making ghost noises; "woooo-woooo".
+I laugh.
 - While I'm sitting in class, I text a message to Chris BJ saying something like "I think all this aggression is probably training for my political career".
 - Both the choir teacher's and the woman who sits beside me's (French horn player) phones beep at about the same time to alert them they've received a WhatsApp message.
 - They both read it at the same time.